-W e teach a Grit and Growth Mindset to view each experience as an opportunity to progress rather than as a defeat or embarrasment.
+W e teach a Growth Mindset to view each experience as an opportunity to progress and learn, rather than as a defeat or embarrasment.

-One Key to coaching mindset beliefs in children lies in how parents and teachers praise and motivate children.
+The Key to coaching mindset beliefs in children, lies in how parents and teachers praise and motivate them.

 The Acronym for LIFE is: